 After completing the support materials section, your organization will electronically authorize the application by completing the Statement of Assurances.
-An Authorizing Official will certify that s/he is authorized to submit the application on behalf of the organization and that the information submitted in the application is true and correct to the best of his/her knowledge.
+An Authorizing Official will certify that they are authorized to submit the application on behalf of the organization and that the information submitted in the application is true and correct to the best of their knowledge.